-In Hindu temples dedicated to Shiva that were made in territories governed by rulers of the Hoysala dynasty (1026â€“1343), the guardians at the entries were given the appearance of a fierce form of the deity himself.
+In Hindu temples dedicated to Shiva that were made in territories governed by rulers of the Hoysala dynasty (1026â€“1343), the entrance guardians appeared as a fierce form of the deity himself.
 In spite of his bulging eyes, arched brows, and fangs, the soft contours of the face temper the ferocity and create a gently alluring figure.
 This exceptional example of the ornate Hoysala style is four-armed and has the third eye of knowledge.
 In his upper right hand he holds a drum that indicates the relentless rhythm of time, which inevitably consumes all creation.
 In the other, he holds a staff at the top of which is the decomposing fifth head of the god of creation, Brahma, which Shiva cut off to show his superior power.
 A three-hooded cobra winds its way up the shaft, while another slithers through the sockets of the skull.